Medicare Card Replacement

-As a beneficiary, your Medicare card is one of the most important documents you own because it provides proof that you have Medicare coverage.
-If you’re enrolled in Original Medicare and your Medicare card is lost or stolen, you can request a replacement card through Social Security Administration (SSA) or the Railroad Retirement Board (RRB).
+Your Medicare card is one of the most important documents you own because it can help confirm that you have Medicare coverage.
+If your Medicare card is lost or stolen, you can request a replacement card through Social Security Administration (SSA) or, if applicable, the Railroad Retirement Board (RRB).

-Replacing your Medicare card is a pretty straightforward process, and you have a couple options for doing so, depending on how quickly you need proof of coverage.
-Read on to learn how to request your replacement red, white, and blue Medicare card.
+Getting a replacement Medicare card is a usually fairly easy, and you may have a couple of options for doing so, depending on how quickly you need proof of coverage.
+Read on to learn how to request your replacement for your lost red, white, and blue Medicare card.

-Requesting a replacement of your stolen or lost Medicare card
+Requesting a replacement of your lost Medicare card

 You can request a replacement Medicare card in any of the following ways: